GautamNig/Pyder/README.md

 # Pyder
 Magic of python and blender.
+Python + Blender = Pyder